 200g/7oz chopped tomatoes (from a tin or fresh)

 2 tsp cumin seeds, 1 tsp crushed finely in a mortar

 2 tsp ground turmeric

 2 garlic cloves, one crushed, one thinly sliced

 10 freeze-dried curry leaves

 lemon wedges, to serve

 Place the split peas, onion, tomatoes, ginger, ground cumin, turmeric, crushed garlic, curry leaves and stock into a slow cooker.
 Add most of the chilli and stir to combine.
-Cook on high for 4 hours, until the split peas are tender.
+Cook on high for four hours, until the split peas are tender.

-Season the dhal generously with salt and freshly ground black pepper.
+Season the dal generously with salt and freshly ground black pepper.
 Just before serving, heat the oil in a saucepan.
 When the oil is very hot, add the whole cumin seeds and the sliced garlic.
 Fry until the garlic is golden-brown and the cumin smells toasty and almost smoky.
 Spoon the hot spiced oil over the dhal, scatter with the remaining green chilli, then serve with lemon wedges for squeezing.